Buying & Selling7 min read·26 March 2026

 What to Check Before Accepting Any Part Exchange

 • V5C logbook - confirm the seller is the registered keeper and the details match the car.
-If there is no V5C, do not proceed.

 How to Track the Numbers Across Both Vehicles